velodrome-finance/universal-router/README.md

 # Universal Router

+The Uniswap Universal Router was adapted to work with the Velodrome ecosystem.
+This router allows a single swap to be routed through both Velodrome Finance pools and Uniswap pools.

 Please read the [Contributions](https://github.com/Uniswap/universal-router#contributions) section before submitting a Pull Request.

 To see the commit of the smart contracts that was used in the latest deployment, see branch `deployed-commit`.
 To see the addresses of this latest deployment on each network, see folder `deploy-addresses`.